UKRI have updated their policy for Covid-19 related extensions. Find out more about the funding available in the following documents:

 My funding will end on or after 1 April 2021, what actions should I be taking?
 Can I request an extension?

 All students with funding end dates on or after 1 April 2021 were encouraged by the WRDTP Director to keep a log of how their research had been affected by Covid-19 back in April (a copy of the email can be found further down this web page).

 What training opportunities are available to me during this time?

 The WRDTP has decided to postpone all face-to-face training events for the foreseeable future.
-Where possible all planned training will either be rearranged to a later date, most likely in the new academic year, and on a virtual basis wherever social distancing measures are in place.
+Where possible all planned training will either be rearranged to a later date, and on a virtual basis wherever social distancing measures are in place.

 The training web pages and calendar will be updated regularly with developing information do please keep checking for more information.
 Where participants and session-holders have given consent, materials from online training sessions will be uploaded to the VIRE shortly after they have taken place.

 Could I use my RTSG for additional online training?

 Definitely, this would be a good time to use these funds for this type of training.

 I am currently working/studying overseas, how does Covid-19 affect my fieldwork/placement/visit?